canonical/smtp-integrator-operator/docs/index.md

 * [Join our online chat](https://matrix.to/#/#charmhub-charmdev:ubuntu.com)
 * [Contribute](https://charmhub.io/smtp-integrator/docs/how-to-contribute)

-Thinking about using the SAML Integrator Operator for your next project?
+Thinking about using the SMTP Integrator Operator for your next project?
 [Get in touch](https://matrix.to/#/#charmhub-charmdev:ubuntu.com)!

 # Contents